Consensys/linea-attestation-registry/contracts/README.md

 forge test
 ```

-And get the coverage with fotge coverage:
+And get the coverage with forge coverage:

 ```bash
 forge coverage